 • On-site physio & rehab for orthopaedic & neurological surgeries

 Sometimes pets need surgery that is particularly complex or requires advanced knowledge and specialised equipment.
 The Surgery team at SASH is highly skilled and experienced in performing these types of operations.
-With the benefit of in-house facilities equivalent to those in human hospitals, we use our expertise to achieve the best possible outcomes for pets and their families.
+With the benefit of in-house facilities (many of which are the same as you would find in a human hospital) we use our expertise to achieve the best possible outcomes for pets and their families.

 It is very important to us that our patients always receive the highest possible standards of care.
 We constantly review the latest surgical advances, often sharing information with our global network of specialist colleagues, so that our patients and their families can access the options best suited to their needs